Pacific-salmon-assess/SalmonLRP_WCVI_CK/README.md

 'DataOut/ProjectedLRPs/ProjectedLRP_databaseER_AllExMH_Allp.csv' for underlying binned data used to generate Figure of probabilities of all inlets being above lower benchmarks along gradient in aggregate abundances, above.

 **Step 12)** Run sensitivity analyses for projection-based reference points, generated in Step 9.
+Note, these were run extensively in Holt, K. et al. (2023), but not for Brown et al. (in revision).

 *File*: runWCVIChinook_projLRP.r (see Section 4)